jdossgollin/2018-robust-adaptation-cyclical-risk/report-earths-future/reviewer-response.md

 # Response to Reviewers

-We thank Dr. Montanari and one anonymous reviewer for their helpful critique of our paper "Robust Adaptation to Multi-Scale Climate Variability".
+We thank Dr. Mari, Dr. Montanari, and one anonymous reviewer for their helpful critique of our paper "Robust Adaptation to Multi-Scale Climate Variability".

 Major comments focused on three areas.
 First, the key points were confusingly worded and uninformative.